 Tip 4: Visit the green neighbourhood of Lollapalooza Berlin

 The Lollapalooza music festival is known as a mega event with international appeal.
 But did you know that it received sustainability certification according to DIN ISO 20121 in 2023?
 One measure to implement the sustainable standards is, for example, the comprehensive use of LEDs at the festival, whether stage spotlights or fairy lights.
 In the area of waste management, Lollapalooza pursues a circular approach.
-No single-use plastic is served at food and drinks stands and visitors are allowed to bring their own reusable 0.5-litre bottles to the festival.
+No single-use plastic is served at food and drink stands and visitors are allowed to bring their own reusable 0.5-litre bottles to the festival.

 Where: Olympiastadion Berlin, Charlottenburg-Wilmersdorf